-2019-20 Student Population

-Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth
+2020-21 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 497 12.9 3.8 This is the percent of students whose well-being is the responsibility of a court.

-528 14.4 2.3 0.2

 This is the total number of students enrolled.
 This is the percent of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
 This is the percent of students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.

-This is the percent of students whose well-being is the responsibility of a court.

 2019-20 Enrollment for All Students/Student Group

 Student Group Total Percentage

-English Learners 12 2.3
+English Learners 19 3.8

-Foster Youth 1 0.2
+Foster Youth

-Homeless 1 0.2
+Homeless

-Socioeconomically Disadvantaged 76 14.4
+Socioeconomically Disadvantaged 64 12.9

-Students with Disabilities 32 6.1
+Students with Disabilities 34 6.8

 Enrollment by Race/Ethnicity

 Student Group Total Percentage

-African American 10 1.9
+African American 10 2.0

+American Indian or Alaska Native

-Asian 13 2.5
+Asian 9 1.8

 Filipino 1 0.2

-Hispanic 65 12.3
+Hispanic 70 14.1

-Two or More Races 29 5.5
+Two or More Races 27 5.4

-Pacific Islander 2 0.4
+Native Hawaiian or Pacific Islander 1 0.2

-White 408 77.3
+White 379 76.3